halbeeb/Fetch-Product-Data-Analytics-Engineering/README.md

 9. **Receipt Status Interpretation:**
    - Receipt statuses `Finished` and `Submitted` are considered `ACCEPTED`.
    - Statuses `Flagged` and `Rejected` are considered `REJECTED`.
+10. The data is presummed not to change during the course of this exercise

 ## Review of Unstructured Data and Relational Data Modeling
 Given the receipts, brands and users data, and the receipts_items and brand cgp detail from receipts and brands respectively, below show the relational data modelling designed in the Snowflake cloud data warehouse and equally obtainable in other cloud data warehouse: